How to Fuel a Marathon: Avoid the Wall and Run Your Best Race

 15–30 Minutes Before the Start

-If you skipped breakfast or still feel hungry close to the start, taking in a small dose of carbohydrates can help provide an energy boost for the early miles.
+If you skipped breakfast or still feel hungry close to the start, taking in a small amount of carbohydrates can help provide an energy boost for the early miles.
 Aim for 20–30g of carbs with some fluid.
 Options include:

-A banana
+• A banana

-A gel
+• A gel

-Half an energy bar
+• Half an energy bar

-A small bottle of sports drink
+• A small bottle of sports drink

 This is optional - if you don’t feel like it, don’t force it.